 - Excellence in Theatre

-- Semifinalist (National Merit, National Hispanic and African American Recognition Programs)
+- Semifinalist (National Merit or National Hispanic Recognition Program)

 - International Loyola

 - Dean’s Scholar recipients are guaranteed the $20,000 merit portion of the award; the need portion will be reevaluated based on the updated financial filing.

 - Faber Award

 If you’d like to request a deferral, the first step is to contact your admission counselor.
 Your admission counselor will advise you on next steps.
 If you wish to proceed, you will receive a form to formalize the request.
 Once the form is submitted, you will receive a response within five business days.
 If your deferral is approved, you will need to secure your place in the class by submitting the Enrollment Form and deposit payment by the deposit deadline.
 You will also be asked to sign a contract confirming the terms of your deferral.